Skip to main content

 Levels

-Baggage claim and access to ground transportation options: cabs, shared shuttle vans, FlyAway services, hotel transfers, LAX Shuttle, rental car transportation, transfer to private parking lots.
+Baggage claim and access to ground transport options: taxis, shared shuttles, FlyAway services, hotel shuttles, LAX Shuttle, rental car transport and shuttles to private parking lots.

-Check-in counters.
-Gates 70 through 86.
+Check‑in counters.
+Gates 70 to 86.
 SEE AIRLINES

 Services